-As UT Southwestern’s Chief Information Security Officer, he will lead day-to-day cybersecurity operations including incident response, workforce education, vulnerability management, risk assessments, intrusion prevention, regulatory compliance, procedure development, and forensic investigations.
-In this capacity, he will be responsible for the design, execution, and effectiveness of UT Southwestern’s system of internal controls, which provide assurance that operations are effective and efficient, assets are safeguarded, financial information is reliable, and UT Southwestern is in compliance with applicable laws, regulations, policies, and procedures.
+As Chief Information Security Officer, he will lead day-to-day cybersecurity operations including incident response, workforce education, vulnerability management, risk assessments, intrusion prevention, regulatory compliance, procedure development, and forensic investigations.
+He also will be responsible for the design, execution, and effectiveness of UT Southwestern’s system of internal controls to ensure that operations are effective and efficient, assets are safeguarded, financial information is reliable, and UT Southwestern is compliant with applicable laws, regulations, policies, and procedures.

 UT Southwestern’s Department of Information Security maintains a campuswide information security risk management strategy that continually evaluates threats and vulnerabilities and develops IT recovery planning procedures, helping to assure the security of UT Southwestern's information technology resources and provide a safe computing environment in which the Medical Center community can teach, learn, and conduct research.